stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 transaction sets in the series are an agreement on a new final state for the channel.

+Participants use each iteration of declaration and closing transaction sets to agree, and continuously re-agree, on a new final states for the channel.
+They may choose to modify their agreement based on individual payments to one another, or on some other basis such as to perform net settlement.

+For example, if the channel initial state is $30 of which $10 belongs to I and
+$20 belongs to R, the first closing transaction will disburse $10 to I and $20 to R. If I makes a payment of $2 to R, then I and R agree on a new closing transaction that will disburse $8 to I and $22 to R.

 The payment channel also uses a second 2-of-2 multisig reserve account V, to sponsor the claimable balances ledger entries that are created at channel close, and that disburse funds to R.